Food-Ninja/WebKat-MealRobot/docs/Knowledge.md

 ## Object Knowledge

-As the name suggests, **object knowledge** covers all relevant information about the objects involved in the task execution (e.g. tools, containers, targets).
+<font size=3>As the name suggests, **object knowledge** covers all relevant information about the objects involved in the task execution (e.g. tools, containers, targets).
 Of course, the relevance of each piece of information depends on the task to be executed.
 So, for the task of ”Cutting an apple", the apple’s size or anatomical structure is relevant, but whether it is biodegradable or not is irrelevant